-Question: The zipper on my Samsonite bag stopped working after only a few uses.
-I was informed by Samsonite that I should take or ship the rolling duffel to a repair center in Morristown, N.J., where they would repair the bag (if under warranty) or inform me as to the cost of the repair if not under warranty.
+The zipper on my Samsonite bag stopped working after only a few uses.
+I was informed by the company that I should take or ship the rolling duffel to a repair center in Morristown, N.J., where they would repair the bag (if under warranty) or inform me as to the cost of the repair if not under warranty.

 I replied that I would like either a refund or a replacement for what I consider to be a defective product.
-The reply was that they would send me a shipping label for the repair center.
+The company told me that they would send me a shipping label for the repair center.

-I am not satisfied with that and would like a refund or a replacement.
-The bag was zipped/unzipped perhaps 5 to 6 times and the seam should not have separated from the zipper. — Glenn Boyd, Abington, Pa.
+I am not satisfied with this response.
+I would like a refund or a replacement.
+The bag was zipped/unzipped perhaps 5 to 6 times, and the seam should not have separated from the zipper. — Glenn Boyd, Abington, Pa.

-When we looked through your paper trail we saw that Samsonite seemed to be responding to your complaint positively.
-The terms of your warranty requested that you send the suitcase to a Samsonite service center for inspection.
-Once the suitcase was received it would then be determined whether it should be repaired or replaced.
+Your emails with Samsonite indicated that the company was already trying to help you.
+Pointing to the terms of your warranty, Samsonite requested that you send the suitcase to an official service center for inspection.
+Once the suitcase was received, the company would determine whether it should be repaired or replaced.

 Samsonite even offered to send you a prepaid shipping label so that you would not incur additional costs to have the suitcase examined.

-Samsonite explained in an email that “The policy requires that you take or ship your product to one of the authorized repair centers listed.”
+“The policy requires that you take or ship your product to one of the authorized repair centers listed,” a Samsonite representative explained.

-We asked you if Samsonite had sent you the prepaid label.
-You confirmed that they had, but you wanted to know what we thought you should do next.
+I asked you if Samsonite had sent you the prepaid label.
+You confirmed that it had, but you wanted to know what I thought you should do next.

 Hmm…How about using that prepaid label to send the luggage for inspection?

-We explained to you that if Samsonite came back to you with a disagreeable response then the third step would be to engage our advocates.
+I explained to you that if Samsonite came back to you with a disagreeable response, then the third step would be to engage our advocacy team.

 But the first and second steps must happen before that third step.

-We are happy to report that you did finally agree to send his bag to Samsonite and they have agreed with you that it should be replaced.
+You did finally agree to send your bag to Samsonite, and the company agreed that it should be replaced.